Skip to contents

 Linux

-GCC version 11 should be presented on Ubuntu 22.04 for the NLME Engine run.
+GCC version 8.5 should be presented on CentOS8/RHEL8 GCC version 11 should be presented on Ubuntu 22.04 for the NLME Engine run.

 1.)
-Unzip NLME-Engine-23.10.1.zip and note the location of this folder on your system.
+Unzip NLME_Engine_24.09.1_linux.zip and note the location of the resulting InstallDirNLME folder on your system.

-3.)
+2.)
 Install OpenMPI to execute models using parallelization (optional):

-yum list \*openmpi\*
+yum list *openmpi*

 sudo yum install openmpi-devel.x86_64